 For these reasons, people professionals consider talent management to be a key priority.
-The CIPD Profession Map recognises talent management as one of the special knowledge areas within the people profession and sets out the expected standards to follow.
+The CIPD Profession Map recognises talent management as one of the specialist knowledge areas within the people profession and sets out the expected standards to follow.

-This factsheet looks at the context of 'talent management' and its compelling benefits.
+This factsheet looks at the context of talent management and its compelling benefits.

 Related content